Thinking of using the Government’s Help to Buy scheme? We take a look at where the initiative has been most widely used.

 The findings come after separate research showed many first-time buyers were using the Help to Buy equity loan to buy larger, more desirable homes than they would otherwise be able to afford.

-With this in mind, we have launched a Help to Buy calculator to help first-time buyers assess the maximum house price they could afford using the scheme.
+With this in mind, we have developed a Help to Buy guide to help first-time buyers assess the maximum house price they could afford using the scheme.

 Why is this happening?

 The Help to Buy equity loan scheme enables people to purchase a new-build property with just a 5% deposit with the Government topping this up with a five-year interest-free equity loan.